 Scientists aren't yet sure why this happens, Thom adds.
 They need to continue to explore how exercise changes the brain and the potential underlying neurobiological mechanism at work.

-How to Exercise Safely When Angry
+Exercising Safely When You're Angry

 Try your best to simmer down — even just a little — before jumping in.
-"Even though you're doing a good thing by exercising, you don't want the end result to be bad because your judgement is clouded by anger," says Gideon Akande, Chicago-based fitness and wellness coach.
+"Even though you're doing a good thing by exercising, you don't want the end result to be bad because your judgement is clouded by anger," says Gideon Akande, CPT, Chicago-based fitness and wellness coach.

 The Best Workouts to Try When You're Mad